-- 1. Applicants must have a bachelor's degree from a recognised university with a minimum CGPA of 3.00 on a 4-point scale or its equivalent grade of 60%.
+- 1. Applicants must have a bachelor's degree from a recognized University with a minimum CGPA of 3.00 on a 4-point scale or its equivalent grade of 60%.
 Applicants with a CGPA of 2.5 to 2.99 or 55% to 59% may be accepted on probation. - 2.
 Applicants with a non business administration bachelor's degree will be required to take prerequisites. - 3.
-Submit contact details of referees for two recommendations to be completed online: one from a religious leader and one from your previous university or from your employing organization.
+Submit contact details of referees for two recommendations to be completed online: one from a religious leader and one from your previous University or from your employing organization.
 The applicant should seek the consent of the referees before submitting their details on the online application form. - 4.
 Demonstrate proficiency in English. - 5.
 Submit a written personal Statement of Purpose explaining the motivation to take an MBA at AUA.

-MBA Programme Prerequisites
+MBA Program Prerequisites

-Students seeking admission into the MBA programme with an undergraduate degree other than Business Administration must take the following prerequisites and earn a grade of C or better in each of the following undergraduate courses or their equivalents:
+Students seeking admission into the MBA program with an undergraduate degree other than Business Administration must take the following prerequisites and earn a grade of C or better in each of the following undergraduate courses or their equivalents:

-- · Principles of Accounting
+▶ Principles of Accounting

-- Business Statistics
+- ► Business Statistics

-- · Business Economics
+- ▶ Business Economics

-- · Principles of Management
+- ▶ Principles of Management

-In order to graduate with a Master of Business Administration, a student is required to:

-- 1. Successfully complete a minimum of 45 credits. - 2.
-Maintain a minimum CGPA of 2.75 (on the 4.0 scale). - 3.
-Complete a project/thesis and attain a pass grade of C+. - 4.
+- 1. In order to graduate with a Master of Business Administration, a student is required to: - 2.
+Successfully complete a minimum of 45 credits. - 3.
+Maintain a minimum CGPA of 2.75 (on the 4.0 scale). - 4.
+Complete a project/thesis and attain a pass grade of C+. - 5.
 Submit the required bound copies of the research project/thesis.